 Undergraduate Research in History

 The Department of History, in conjunction with the College of Arts and Sciences, actively supports Undergraduate Research.
 Each student involved in an undergraduate research project works with a faculty mentor during the application process (if applying for grant funding) as well as while conducting the research itself.
-For the latest developments in WIU undergraduate research in history, see the "In the News" at the bottom of this web page.

 History Students and Faculty at Undergraduate Research Day